Virtualaw · How the System Works

 The result

-"By the time an attorney reads your file, the system has already done the work.
+“By the time an attorney reads the file, the system has already done the work.
 The evaluation is complete.
 The fee structure is clear.
-The proposal is written."
+The proposal is drafted.”

 - ✓ Stage 1 — Triggers